shiraztahir/code-all/README.md

 ( TODO: If we decide to move on to making packages, these dependencies should be added to the package dependencies list.)

+### Notes on Test Philosophy
+The automated framework starts by checking internet connectivity and the health of open weather server by pinging it.
+If any of these fails, no further testing will be performed and the system will exit with an appropriate error message.
+If connectivity is fine, tests will continue and will try fetching data from server via API calls.
+Exception handling was also considered while writing the tests.